Thank you for reading our post, please rate this article at the end.

 Do you have to drain oil to replace the stator?

-The process of replacing the stator does not necessarily require you to drain oil.
-Whether you need to drain the oil or not largely depends on the design and model of your machine.
-In some cases, the stator is placed in a position where it is possible to proceed with the replacement without having to drain the oil.
+The process of replacing the stator does not necessarily require draining oil.
+Whether you need to drain the oil depends on your machine’s design and model.
+In some cases, the stator is placed in a position where it is possible to proceed with the replacement without draining the oil.

-However, in other instances where the stator is located below the oil level, draining the oil becomes a prerequisite before starting the replacement process.
+However, draining the oil becomes a prerequisite before the replacement process in other instances where the stator is below the oil level.
 Therefore, it is advisable to refer to your machine’s manual or consult with a professional mechanic to ascertain if you have to drain oil to replace the stator.

 Will a bad rectifier cause no spark?